c-bata/go-prompt/README.md

 * [kube-prompt : An interactive kubernetes client featuring auto-complete written in Go.](https://github.com/c-bata/kube-prompt)
 * (If you create a CLI using go-prompt and want your own project to be listed here, Please submit a Github Issue.)
-* (If you can't think of CLI ideas, you might want to look at the [projects using python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit#projects-using-prompt_toolkit).)

 ## Features